-Look for the Read Write Now collection with orange and purple stickers on the spines of books in the general collection of your local Library.
+Some local libraries do have specific resources appropriate for adult learners.
+Please ask library staff.
 Read Write Now and the State Library of Western Australia entered into a partnership in 2000 to make it easier for adult learners to locate appropriate materials in the Library.

 Students may own books and other materials they would like to use, but do not rely entirely on them remembering to bring them to tutoring sessions.

 Students' own experiences can be used to develop a range of language experience activities that are relevant and meaningful.

 Print media can be utilised in tutoring sessions.

 - Newspapers - The West Australian and local community newspapers

 - Magazines - special interest such as fishing or fashion